Puppy Obedience Training –

 At night, I crate my dogs in the bedroom.
 Sleeping together helps with the bonding process, and shows them that they are part of the pack.

-I put a drag-lead on puppy when he is roaming freely in the house.
+I put a drag-lead on my puppy when he is roaming freely in the house.

 This will help us control our ball of energy without resorting to chasing games.
-When puppy tries to run away, all we need to do is step on the drag-lead.
+When my puppy tries to run away, all I need to do is step on the drag-lead.

-It is important to use a regular, thick (1 inch wide), flat collar and not a training collar (choke chain, prong collar).
+I use a regular, thick (1 inch wide), flat collar or harness and not an aversive collar (choke chain, prong collar).
 I make sure to cut off the loop on the leash, so that it does not catch on anything around the house.
 I start with a longer (6 feet), light leash, and then shorten it depending on my puppy’s behavior.
+I only do this while I am around to properly supervise my puppy.

-Once puppy matures and is better behaved, I switch to a leash tab or remove the drag-lead altogether.
+Once he matures and is better behaved, I switch to a leash tab or remove the drag-lead altogether.

 It is most effective and least risky to start our puppy with reward obedience training.
 I started out with aversive techniques, and it made my Shiba puppy develop additional behavioral issues, including aggression.
-Even aversive based dog trainers will not use pain based techniques, such as leash jerks and alpha rolls, on dogs that are younger than 6 months old.
+In fact, my aversive based dog trainer said that it was inappropriate use pain based techniques, such as leash jerks and alpha rolls, on dogs that are younger than 6 months old.

 Today, I prefer to use reward training because it is more effective at motivating my dogs, stopping undesirable behaviors, and building a strong bond.